-John's career history is not that of a conventional academic.
-John has a diverse education (BSc Physics, MSc Cognitive Science, PhD Health Informatics) and worked for ten years in industry prior to commencing my academic career.
-John has worked for Bell Northern Reserach, Cisco Systems and PA Consulting Group in a wide range of R&D roles in telecomms and data networking.
+John's career history is not that of a conventional academic; he has a diverse education (BSc Physics, MSc Cognitive Science, PhD Health Informatics) and worked for ten years in industry prior to his academic career.
+John has worked for Bell Northern Research, Cisco Systems and PA Consulting Group in a wide range of R&D roles in telecoms and data networking.
 John's first academic appointment was as Senior Research Fellow in 2011.
-In 2015 John completed a PhD in Health Informatics, long after he had established himself as an independent researcher with multi-million pounds of grant income and leadership of a research group of over 20 R&D staff.
+In 2015 John completed a PhD in Health Informatics, long after he had established himself as an independent researcher with a research group of over 20 R&D staff.
 John was appointed Professor of Health Informatics in 2016.
-He has been the Deputy Director of the University of Manchester’s Health eResearch MRC Centre for the last three years and has a leadership role in the national Farr Institute.
+He has been the Deputy Director of the MRC Health eResearch Centre for the last three years and has a leadership role in the national Farr Institute.
 Most recently, the ideas expounded in his paper “Combining Health Data Uses to Ignite Health System Learning”, on the reorganisation of data flows in the NHS to create a Learning Health System have been funded for implementation by the Department of Health in the £20m Health North - Connected Health Cities pilots, for which John is now the Director.
 John has been involved in two spin-out companies to develop and commercialise his research - North West eHealth (www.nweh.co.uk) and Affigo CIC (www.affigo.io).

 UK Council for Health Informatics Professions (Reg.
 No. 10396)